 Choose your modmates carefully.
 It is extremely important to form a lottery group with people you can live with comfortably, rather than students with lots of points who aren't a good match for you.
 Talk with potential modmates about the issues that you'll face when living together, and whether you would be compatible.
 This should include: who will share the double, tolerance to smoke on clothing, cleanliness, cooking/shopping together, noise level, and anything else that's important to you.

 Once you've formed a group, discuss and fill out a modmate contract to set designations and norms for the group.
 Completing a modmate contract will earn your group one extra point.
 Modmate contracts can be downloaded as a PDF or picked up at the HOO.
 The contract must be completed in full and signed by every member of the group (excluding those on leave this semester) to qualify for the extra point.
-If you fail to win a mod the contract will be returned to the point person designated on the registration form.
-Your group can use the same modmate contract in the next size lottery you participate in, but all new group members must sign the contract to be awarded the extra point.
+If you fail to win a mod, the contract will be returned to the point person designated on the registration form.
+Your group can use the same modmate contract in the next size lottery you participate in, but any new group members must sign the contract to be awarded the extra point.
 Contracts will be kept on file and mod residents will have the chance to review and revise their agreements during their initial mod meeting in the fall.

 Step 1: Get your Lottery Points Letter.
 Lottery Points Letters will be in your mailbox by 4 p.m. on Monday, April 18.
 Lottery Point Letters for students on leave will be put in their proxy's mailbox.Step 2: Complete a registration form for the mod size you will try for first.
-Registration forms will be available in the entry way of the HOO (accessible 24 hours) starting at 4 p.m. on Friday, April 18.
+Registration forms will be available in the entry way of the HOO (accessible 24 hours) starting at 4 p.m. on Friday, April 15.
 Make sure your whole group is present (or at least has some input), as you will need to rank all of the mods of that size from the one you want most to the one you are least interested in.

 Step 3: Submit a complete registration packet to the HOO by 1 p.m. sharp on the lottery day for the mod size you are trying to win.
 LATE REGISTRATION PACKETS CANNOT BE ACCEPTED.
 No exceptions.
 A complete packet includes:

 Step 4: Results will be posted each day at 3 p.m. in the window of the HOO, accompanied by the data from that day.
 The results will also be on the intranet, and our Facebook page.
 The winning groups will also receive an email confirmation.Step 5: If your group wins a mod, congratulations!
-Each person in your group will need to go to the HOO to sign up for a room before Friday, May 15 at 4 p.m.
+Each person in your group will need to go to the HOO to sign up for a room before Friday, May 13 at 4 p.m.
 (M-F; 9 a.m.-4 p.m.).
 When you sign up for a room in the mod you won you will also have the opportunity to list alternates (suggestions for the HOO of students you would like to live with if any vacancies arise), and additional housing designations.
-Approximately 40% of mods had vacancies during summer 2014 which were filled by the HOO, taking mods' alternates and designations into consideration as much as administrative need permitted.
+Approximately 40% of mods had vacancies during summer 2015 which were filled by the HOO, taking mods' alternates and designations into consideration as much as administrative need permitted.
 Students may update alternates and designations at any time by emailing the HOO and cc-ing all modmates.Step 6: If your group did not win a mod, regroup and try again!
 Your points letter will be back in your mailbox by 4:30 p.m. on the day in which you participated.
 Get a registration form for the next size mod you are interested in, check the date for that lottery, and add people to your group so it matches the correct size.
 Get your new group members to sign your group's modmate contract for an extra point, and submit your new registration packet by 1 p.m. the next day!
 HOORAY!!

 Once your registration packet has been submitted, HOO staff will review it to ensure all point letters are attached and that your lottery points have been recorded accurately.
 As registration packets come in we enter the group's name, total number of points, and mods in order of ranking into a spreadsheet.
 Once the registration deadline has passed, we sort the spreadsheet so the group with the most points is on the top line and the group with the least points is on the bottom line.